eizent/Assignment3/README.md

 # Dress Code Data Exploratory Analysis

 These dataset comes from an analysis of 481 high school dress code policies in the United States, originally collected by The Pudding in 2019.
+Data source link : https://data.world/the-pudding/dress-codes

 The first data set is entitled clothes_percentages.csv and the second I will be using is called banned_items.csv.